nopnop2002/python-periphery-example/README.md

 python-periphery example code.
 python-periphery is a python library that can handle GPIO, onboard LED, SPI, i2c and UART.
 It is a very versatile library and highly portable.
+This library can also be used in the buildroot environment.
 The downside is that there is less example python code.
 This library is available for these Linux boards.